ouspg/CompSec/Return_Instructions/Lab1Template/README.md

 ### Brute forcing

-Next we do some basic brute forcing.
-Do the following:
-* Start muumitalo
-* Create a wordlist containing mutations of the word "vaapukkamehu".
-Create mutations where individual letters case changes between upper and lower case.
-Also make mutations where a can be 4s and e can be 3.
-* Brute force the right answer to the question posed by the server using above mentioned wordlist You can use any tools you find online.
-If you want to you can code your own mutator.
-Alternatively you can search online for a existing mutator/mutators and use them to create the wordlist.
-Same thing with the actual attack.
-You can use programs like [OWASP ZAP](https://www.owasp.org/index.php/OWASP_Zed_Attack_Proxy_Project) to do the actual attack after you have created the wordlist.
 #### Returns
 * Wordlist
 * Any code you created.
 * Detailed description on how you created the wordlist and how you did the brute force attack.

-__Hint__ Internet is full of tools to create wordlists.
-It is potentially easier to combine multiple tools to create the wordlist.
-You can use existing tools to do the attack if you don't feel like creating your own script.
-[OWASP ZAP](https://www.owasp.org/index.php/OWASP_Zed_Attack_Proxy_Project) for example can do the attack easily if you have a list containing all the mutations.
-Don't try to do the attack using burp community edition.
-It does not allow you to use files as payloads.

 ## Task 3/Level 4

-The XSS attack you did in the previous task was mostly just annoying.
-It could however have been way more malicious.
-Next we are going to do just that and modify it to be way more dangerous.
-Your task is the following:

-* **Setup a server.** No need to do anything fancy.
-Basic python flask/http erver that can receive post requests is fine.
-Server can print or save the information to a file.
-Anything goes as long as it shows that the data entered the server.
-* **When the user accesses the administration panel the page will look like the login page.** Page should be as similiar as possbile but small differences are fine.
-For example slightly different size login fields, email field not checking for @ sign etc.
-* **When the user inputs anything to the email and password fields and presses the *Login*-button all the information in the email and password fields are sent to your server.** The way you send/show the information is up to you.
-You just have to demostrate in the server side that the data has entered and that it is the same as inputted to the email and password fields.

 ### Returns